emdorgan/portfolio/README.md

 # To-do list

+* IMPORTANT: Try changing position relative to absolute within flexbox
 * Style the basic landing page
 * Style the portfolio page (ensure one takes up the majority of the page)
-* Style the nav bar
+* Style the About Me page
-* Make responsive CSS so that the nav bar shifts to the top on mobile view
+* Style the nav bar on small screen mode
+* Make drop-down menu

 ![paper-wireframe](screenshots/paper-wireframe.jpg "The initial sketched wireframe for mobile and desktop view")
 ![wireframe](screenshots/wireframe.png "The initial sketched wireframe for mobile and desktop view")